Hilaire Belloc and G. K. Chesterton: Chesterton's conversion

 Earlier in the day, Belloc had written a telegram to O'Connor telling him to meet him at Westminster Cathedral in London at 3:30 pm.
-O'Connor obliged and waited well over an hour past the meetup time, with Belloc having never shown even though he had been seen in London that day.
+O'Connor obliged and waited well over an hour past the meetup time, with Belloc having never shown, even though he had been seen in London that day.
 Six weeks later, O'Connor confronted Belloc about why he had sent the telegram at all.
 Belloc admitted: "I wanted to keep you from going to Gilbert.
 I thought he would never be a Catholic."
-Letters between Belloc and Chesterton in the days that followed indicate that Belloc had been going through an emotional turmoil; he wrote that "grief [over the death of Elodie] has drawn the juices" from his enthusiasm, admitting that his "reactions [were] abominably slow" and that he would write to him again "when I have collected myself".
+Letters between Belloc and Chesterton in the days that followed indicate that Belloc had been going through an emotional turmoil; he wrote that "grief has drawn the juices" from his enthusiasm, admitting that his "reactions [were] abominably slow" and that he would write to him again "when I have collected myself".

-Despite his behaviour, Belloc's letters indicate that he was ecstatic; he was "under the coup of Gilbert's conversion" and "overwhelmed by it", writing "the more I think on Gilbert the more astonished I become!"
+Despite his behaviour, Belloc's letters to others indicate that he was ecstatic; he was "under the coup of Gilbert's conversion" and "overwhelmed by it", writing "the more I think on Gilbert the more astonished I become!"
 In one to O'Connor, Belloc concluded the letter with a caricature of himself as a blind man guided by a guide dog and tapping around a white stick for not having seen it coming.

 Outside reactions to Chesterton's conversion focussed significantly on Belloc's influence.
-Max Beerbohm, for example, described the conversion to Malcolm Muggeridge as Belloc having "dragooned [Chesterton] into the Catholic Church".
+Max Beerbohm, for example, described the conversion to Malcolm Muggeridge as Chesterton having been "dragooned into the Catholic Church by Belloc".
 Wells was conflicted, writing "I love G. K. C. and hate the Catholicism of Belloc and Rome [...]
 If Catholicism is still to run about the world giving tongue, it can find no better spokesman than G. K. C. But I grudge Catholicism, G. K. C.!"
+In a letter to Baring, Belloc himself had predicted that Chesterton would be publicly humiliated by his colleagues for his conversion and that much of it would be attributed his influence on Chesterton.